-- Grants are not paid in full until the work to which the Grant relates is completed and certified by a Council approved inspection; and a covenant (where required) is registered against the property Certificate of Title or on the Personal Properties Security Register (as appropriate); - However, where the Grant is made to a Trust or other not for profit organisation, full payment may be made prior to completion of the work where the work could not be done without the payment and where the covenant specifies the time period for completion of the work; - Grant money is available for a period of 18 months from the date of written approval of the Grant.
-This period will only be extended with the written consent of the Community, Recreation and Culture Committee.
+- Grants are not paid in full until the work to which the grant relates is completed and certified by a Council approved inspection, and a covenant (where required) is registered against the property Certificate of Title or on the Personal Properties Security Register (as appropriate); - However, where the grant is made to a Trust or other not for profit organisation, full payment may be made prior to completion of the work where the work could not be done without this payment and where the covenant specifies the time period for completion of the work; - Grant money is available for a period of 18 months from the date of written approval of the grant.
+This period will only be extended with the written consent of the Committee.